 Deputies seized more than 90,000 deadly doses of fentanyl in East Baton Rouge over the past year

-BATON ROUGE - Following a big arrest of one of the city's most prolific suspected drug dealers, the East Baton Rouge Parish Sheriff's Office announced it took 19 pounds of fentanyl off the streets of Baton Rouge from 2022 until present day.
+BATON ROUGE - Following a big arrest of one of the city's most prolific suspected drug dealers, the East Baton Rouge Parish Sheriff's Office announced it took 19 pounds of fentanyl off the streets of Baton Rouge from 2022 until the present day.

 "If you filled up Tiger Stadium, you could potentially kill everyone in Tiger Stadium with the amount of fentanyl they seized in 2022," EBRSO spokeswoman Casey Hicks said.

-Deputies estimate the 19 pounds of fentanyl could make 90,000 deadly doses.
+Deputies estimate that 19 pounds of fentanyl could make 90,000 deadly doses.

 "It's a deadly drug in very small amounts," Hicks said.
 "If you take a sugar packet of sweet and low, that's a gram.
-One tenth of that can be a deadly dose for someone."
+One-tenth of that can be a deadly dose for someone."

 This month, deputies arrested Frank Beauchamp.
 Beauchamp was well known to EBRSO.
 They said he was arrested two times before for selling drugs out of two houses on 71st Avenue.
 Search warrants were executed at a home on Avenue J, and deputies found $27,000 in cash in his bedroom.